glerner/phpunit-testing/docs/git-github-setup-guide.md

    - Select scopes:
      - At minimum, check `repo` for repository access
      - Add other scopes as needed (e.g., `workflow` for GitHub Actions)

+     **Recommended Scopes for WordPress Developers:**
+     - `repo` - Full control of private repositories (includes all repo sub-scopes)
+     - `workflow` - If using GitHub Actions for CI/CD or deployments
+     - `read:packages` - If consuming GitHub packages

+     **Recommended Scopes for Small Teams:**
+     - Consider using fine-grained tokens instead of classic tokens
+     - If using classic tokens, limit to specific repositories when possible
+     - For organization-wide access: `repo`, `workflow`, `read:org`

    - Click "Generate token"
    - **IMPORTANT**: Copy the token immediately - you won't be able to see it again!
    - Store the token securely (e.g., in a password manager like Bitwarden, LastPass, or iPassword)

+   ### Personal Access Token Strategy

+   You have two main options for managing Personal Access Tokens:

+   #### Option 1: Single PAT for All Repositories (Simpler)
+   - **Pros**: Easier to manage, only need to remember/update one token
+   - **Cons**: If compromised, attacker gains access to all your repositories
+   - **Best for**: Individual developers or small teams with trusted environments
+   - **Implementation**: Use a single token with appropriate scopes for all your repositories
+   - **Storage**: Save in your global Git credential helper

+   #### Option 2: Separate PATs per Project or Project Group (More Secure)
+   - **Pros**: Better security through isolation, limits potential damage if compromised
+   - **Cons**: More tokens to manage and update when they expire
+   - **Best for**: Sensitive projects, team environments, or professional settings
+   - **Implementation**: Create tokens with names like "Project X Access" with minimal required scopes
+   - **Storage**: Store in project-specific credential files or use different credential helpers, or store each in your Password Keeper software to paste each time

+   #### Security Best Practices
+   - Always set an expiration date (30-90 days recommended)
+   - Use the minimum required scopes for each token
+   - Never commit tokens to your repository
+   - Regularly audit and revoke unused tokens
+   - Consider using GitHub's fine-grained tokens for more granular control

 2. Add the GitHub repository as a remote:
    ```bash